February 2015 North American cold wave: United States

 The average temperature in Boston for January was 2.9 F-change below the 1981–2010 normal, and the average temperature in February was 19.0 °F, which was 12.7 F-change below the 1981–2010 normal, making it the second-coldest month of any month all-time, behind February 1934.
 March was 5.2 F-change below average.
-By the end of a period spanning from the beginning of February to the end of December, Worcester, Massachusetts, saw a record 101.4 in of snowfall, breaking the 86.7 in record set in 2004–05, which was 54.3 in over the average.
+By the end of a period spanning from the beginning of December to the end of February, Worcester, Massachusetts, saw a record 101.4 in of snowfall, breaking the 86.7 in record set in 2004–05, which was 54.3 in over the average.
 Hartford, Connecticut, and Providence, Rhode Island, saw similar below-average temperatures for the two months, with Hartford's February finish of 16.1 °F besting February 1934 to become the coldest month of any month all-time in record keeping.

 The average temperature in Bangor, Maine, for February was 6.2 °F, about 15 F-change below normal, breaking the old record of 8.4 °F set in January 1994.
 Portland, Maine, also saw a record coldest average monthly temperature of 13.8 °F in February.
 On February 24, 2015, the temperature at Dulles International Airport in Northern Virginia dipped to -4 °F, breaking the previous daily record of 14 °F set in 1967 (but not the all-time low at the airport of -18 °F or -28 °C set on January 22, 1984).

 Rutland, Vermont, saw a record averaged cold for February of 5.2 °F, breaking its previous record of 7.4 °F set in 1934.
 Montpelier, Vermont, realized its coldest February with an average temperature of 5.1 °F, 3.0 F-change below the 1979 record of 8.1 °F.

 The average February temperature in Syracuse, New York, was 16.7 F-change degrees below normal at 9.1 °F, breaking by 3 degrees the record set in February 1934.
-They saw a record 25 days below 0 F. Ithaca, New York also had its coldest month in record keeping with an average temperature of 10.6 F. While New York City didn’t have its coldest February on record, the average temperature of 23.9 F was still its 3rd coldest.
-Only one day, February 20, set daily records for cold, at 2 F. However, one of the NWS New York reporting sites, Islip, did see their coldest month on record, with a mean temperature of 21.4 F. JFK International Airport realized it’s coldest February and second coldest month on record as well, with a temperature of 24.6 F. However, records don’t go back as far as they do in Central Park.
+They saw a record 25 days below 0 F. Ithaca, New York also had its coldest month in record keeping with an average temperature of 10.6 F. While New York City didn't have its coldest February on record, the average temperature of 23.9 F was still its 3rd coldest.
+Only one day, February 20, set daily records for cold, at 2 F. However, one of the NWS New York reporting sites, Islip, did see their coldest month on record, with a mean temperature of 21.4 F. JFK International Airport realized its coldest February and second coldest month on record as well, with a temperature of 24.6 F. However, records don't go back as far as they do in Central Park.